 How much of problem is this?
 Unfortunately this is one area that the current house energy rating software does not accurately calculate, so it is currently impossible to quantify.
 It is definitely visible to an Infrad Red camera, and you can feel the difference with bare feet on a slab near the external walls if the night is cold, but to put a rating value on it is currently impossible.
 If you are installing in-slab heating, slab edge insulation is a compulsory element.

-The CSIRO have earmarked it as something to improve and include in future software versions of their Accurate TM software, so hopefully it wont be long until the benefits to quantified.
+The CSIRO have earmarked it as something to improve and include in future software versions of their Accurate TM software, so hopefully it won't be long until the benefits can be quantified.

 Until then, it is still however something worth considering, especially if you have high slab sides, inslab heating, or are in a colder climate - and the budget allows.